Amir-Benhadid/aopa_vercel/docs/IMAGE_HANDLING.md

 4. Add e-posters to the `e-posters` subdirectory with descriptive filenames
 5. Update the database record with:
    - The correct `images` count (number of photos)
-   - The array of e-poster filenames in `eposters` field
+   - The array of e-poster filenames in `e_posters` field

 ## Troubleshooting